ConnectEx/BACnet-Stack/README.md

         ------
         Status: 2017.09.30 Does not compile, just using as a "Hg merge" stepping-stone to "Full Routing"

-###ST (Discovery)
-    Discovery board implemented with multiple datalinks so RS485 or Ethernet can be utilized (either-or, NOT Routing!)

 Virtual Devices
     -- obsolete - there cannot be a concept of virtual devices without full routing....
 Virtual Devices